Private health insurance premium increases

 For every year you put off getting private health insurance after the age of 31, you’ll be charged a 2% loading on top of your premium.
 As the LHC loading lasts 10 years and goes up to a maximum of 70%, you may want to avoid that cost altogether.

-There are some health funds that will reward you for paying for your health cover by direct debit.
-These discounts can range from 1.5% up to 4% of your annual premium and could see you save a few hundred dollars a year simply by ticking yes to direct debit when signing up for cover.
+There are some health funds that will reward you for paying for your health cover by direct debit, offering discounts of up to 4% off your premiums for simply allowing your payments to be made automatically.

 8. Consciously uncouple